 If you’re like me, then you like to thoroughly research the products you purchase, especially the more expensive ones.
 There are a TON of reviews of on-demand water heaters on Amazon, on social media, on the manufacturer websites and more, making it difficult to wade through them all.
 Personally, I’ve been known to go into obsession mode for days, pouring over pages and pages of online reviews and soliciting help from others on social media.

 This is exactly what I did when it came to purchasing the new water heater for my home.
-I wanted to ensure, just as I’m sure you do, that I bought the best water heater for my house and family.
+I wanted to ensure, just as I’m sure you do, that I bought a water heater that works as it should and would last for years and years.
 After a few weeks of ingesting information and reading tons of tankless water heater reviews, I finally made my decision and purchased the perfect heater for me.

 After my purchase, which I’m extremely satisfied with by the way, I thought it would be a good idea to compile all the research on this website and help others pinpoint the ideal on-demand water heater for their home.